Cristo Rey Boston High School

 Meetings: Purpose, Sequence, and Cadence

-Cadence: The Wellness Committee will convene five times throughout the school year.
-Once at the beginning of the school year, and then four more times throughout the school year.
-The dates will coincide with the end of each academic quarter.
-Below is the sequence.
+Cadence: The Wellness Committee will convene five times during the academic year, strategically timed to coincide with the conclusion of each academic quarter.
+The schedule is as follows:

 • Foods of minimal nutritional value, including brands and illustrations, shall not be advertised, or marketed in educational materials.